linsalrob/sphae/README.md

 ## Running the workflow

+Sphae is developed to be modular:
-The command `sphae run` will run QC, assembly and annotation
+- `sphae run` will run QC, assembly and annotation
+- `sphae annotate` will run only annotation steps

 **Commands to run**

 Only one command needs to be submitted to run all the above steps: QC, assembly and assembly stats